Anti-French sentiment: Italy

 On Easter Monday (30 March) 1282, at the Church of the Holy Spirit just outside Palermo, at evening prayer (vespers), a Frenchman harassed a Sicilian woman.
 This single event led to the massacre of 4,000 Frenchmen over the course of the next six weeks, and the government of the French-born king Charles I of Anjou lost control of the island.

 Spain

 Goya painted several famous pictures depicting the violence of the Peninsula wars during the Napoleonic Era.
 In particular, the French actions against Spanish civilians during the Peninsular War drew a large amount of criticism, as illustrated by The Third of May 1808 painting.

-From June 5 to 6 1808 Spanish clergyman Baltasar Calvo organized a massacre of 400 French civilians in Valencia.
+From 5 to 6 June 1808 Spanish clergyman Baltasar Calvo organized a massacre of 400 French civilians in Valencia.

 Africa

 French colonialism in Africa led to anti-French sentiments among colonised peoples, particular during periods of conflict between the French and various African states.
 Imperial disputes with other European colonial powers in Africa (such as the Fashoda Incident) also led to anti-French sentiments.
 More recently, the French policy of maintaining the Françafrique has been characterized as neocolonialism and led to further anti-French sentiments.
+France is also accused of privileging its interests, by denying the interests of African states.

+Despite promises of French presidents and politicians to normalize relations with African countries and review the policy of the Elysée Palace towards Africa, Paris currently continues to use economic aid and the French language as leverage.
+However, the African continent has become much more independent in recent decades.
+Nowadays almost all attempts of the French government to influence African countries end up with discontent and growth of anti-French sentiment.